saylesss88/nix-book/src/nix/hardening_NixOS.md

 ## Further Hardening with sysctl

+My understanding here has changed, the `sysctl` hardening settings further reinforce kernel-level protections.
+The hardened kernel includes security patches and stricter defaults, but it doesn't cover all runtime tunables.

-You can also harden the kernel you're using `sysctl`, the following parameters come from the madaidans-insecurities guide with a few optimizations:
+You can also harden the kernel you're using `sysctl`, the following parameters come from the `madaidans-insecurities` guide with a few optimizations:

 ```nix
   boot.kernel.sysctl = {